AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/marketo-measure-quick-start.md

   * Report where you want:

-    * Bizible Discover — couples unparalleled performance data with impactful visualizations
+    * Marketo Measure Discover — couples unparalleled performance data with impactful visualizations
     * Data Warehouse — connect your attribution data with other datasets and report in your BI tool

 ## Permissions {#permissions}

-Bizible requires access to standard Salesforce objects such as Leads and Contacts.
-We strongly recommend having an integration user or a dedicated Bizible Administrator Salesforce user serve as the connected user, as they will have the proper data access privileges.
+Marketo Measure requires access to standard Salesforce objects such as Leads and Contacts.
+We strongly recommend having an integration user or a dedicated Marketo Measure Administrator Salesforce user serve as the connected user, as they will have the proper data access privileges.

 In order to ensure that all data is properly pulling from Salesforce, we require the following security and accessibility settings: View All Data for the Profile of the dedicated user.
-This permission set gives Bizible the access needed to download data from standard objects.
+This permission set gives Marketo Measure the access needed to download data from standard objects.
 This permission set is at profile level.

 ## Setup up your Identity Provider and Data Connections {#setup-your-identity-provider-and-data-connections}